 - Connect the LATCH clips to the anchor points

 - Tighten the LATCH strap by removing excess webbing while applying pressure to the car seat until the seat moves less than one inch when pulling with your non-dominant hand at the belt path.
 (It is normal for the car seat to have more movement at the side closer to the front seat and the top.)

 Note: The intention of the LATCH system was to make installing your car seat easier.
 We could debate about whether it did or if it just added another element of confusion and a chance for errors.
 Both LATCH and seat belt installations are equally safe up to the LATCH weight limit.

 Car seat experts recommend using the tether strap for forward facing installations.
-The tether strap reduces forward head movement (“excursion”) in a crash as you can see in this University of Michigan image.
+The tether strap reduces forward head movement (“excursion”) in a crash.
+Get the idea of this in the University of Michigan image to the right.

-Find the tether anchor points for your car in the manual or marked in the car (not a cargo hook or other type of accessory anchor).
-Bring the tether strap from the car seat over the top of the vehicle seat and clip the strap to the car’s tether anchor point.
+Find the tether anchor points for your car in the manual or marked in the car.
+Make sure it’s not a cargo hook or other type of accessory anchor.
+Bring the tether strap from the car seat over the top of the vehicle seat.
+Clip the strap to the car’s tether anchor point.